ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Data Import <a name="linreg-import"></a>

 Since we saved our modeling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+We remove the id column, and we also ensure our data is shuffled.

 ```python